johannesugb/johannesugb.github.io/_posts/2021-05-01-why-do-opengl-proj-matrices-fail-in-vulkan.md

 2. Primitive clipping
 3. Homogeneous division

 Only _after_ all these steps, clip space coordinates have been fully transformed into NDC space.
 What I would like to emphasize here again is that these steps are performed in spaces with different handedness when comparing OpenGL with Vulkan. _Figures 3 and 4_ illustrate the two spaces in detail for OpenGL and Vulkan, respectively.
-The

 {: .center}
 [![Clip Space and Normalized Device Coordinates details in OpenGL](/assets/images/clip_cube_ndc_cube_opengl.png)](/assets/images/clip_cube_ndc_cube_opengl.png)